-On July 13, 2018, NMFS received Caltrans' letter requesting reinitation of consultation due to the addition of geotechnical drilling to the proposed action.
-NMFS responded on July 23, 2018, with a letter describing expected effects of the additional action and that reinitation was not necessary at that time.
+On May 31, 2018, NMFS received Caltrans' letter requesting reinitiation of consultation due to the addition of geotechnical drilling to the proposed action.
+On June 14, 2018, NMFS and Caltrans discussed via teleconference the parameters of the biological opinion and predicted sound levels for the additional activity.
+Caltrans provided NMFS with more information on June 25, 2018, and NMFS responded on June 26, 2018, with a letter describing expected effects of the additional action and that reinitation was not necessary at that time.

-On July 11, 2019, NMFS received Caltrans' letter requesting reinitation of consultation due to changes in project plans involving placing a gravel pad in the creek instead of dewatering, and eliminating pile driving and hydroacoustic monitoring.
-Several information exchanges between NMFS and Caltrans occurred over the following week to clarify certain aspects of the proposed action.
-On July 22, 2019, NMFS determined it had received the required information regarding the proposed action to begin consultation, which was initiated the same day.
-A new biological opinion is required because the changes in project plans causes an effect on the listed species and critical habitat that was not considered in NMFS' biological opinion dated October 25, 2017.
+On July 23, 2019, NMFS received Caltrans' letter requesting reinitiation of consultation due to changes in project plans involving placing a gravel pad in the creek instead of dewatering, eliminating pile driving and hydroacoustic monitoring, and increasing the amount of rock-slope protection (RSP) to be installed along the streambanks.
+NMFS determined it had received the required information regarding the proposed action to begin consultation, which was initiated on the same day.
+A new biological opinion is required because the changes in project plans causes an effect on the listed species and critical habitat that was not considered in NMFS' biological opinion dated September 25, 2017.